4undRaiser/NFT-Marketplace-tutorial/README.md

 These contracts provide functionality for creating ERC721 tokens, as well as additional functionality for enumeration, URI storage, Burnable, Ownable, and Counters.
 OpenZeppelin is an open-source secure framework for building smart contracts.
 To learn more about open zeppelin smart contracts, [click here](https://docs.openzeppelin.com/contracts/4.x/).
 We’ll be using the ERC721 Token standard.

-Next, we’ll inherit all the imported open zeppelin contracts and create our constructors and variables.
+Next, we’ll inherit all the imported OpenZeppelin contracts and create our constructor and variables.

 ```solidity
 contract MyNFT is ERC721, ERC721Enumerable, ERC721URIStorage, ERC721Burnable, Ownable {